Workflow scheduler/cron#

 ...

-Here you can add the definition for a new scheduler that will run workflows periodically, as shown below:
+Here you can add the definition of th etasks that will be configured for the project, as shown below:

 apiVersion: v1alpha